akashdip2001/MLOps/01 Kubeflow/Video Guide/README.md

 ---

-If you like, **I can walk you through the exact scripts in your GitHub repo** (the install scripts etc) and provide annotated comments explaining what each command does, and we can **customise them to your environment** (your Google Cloud account or local machine).
-Would you like me to do that?

 [1]: https://www.kubeflow.org/?utm_source=chatgpt.com "Kubeflow"
 [2]: https://developers.redhat.com/articles/2024/01/25/implement-mlops-kubeflow-pipelines?utm_source=chatgpt.com "Implement MLOps with Kubeflow Pipelines"
 [3]: https://www.kubeflow.org/docs/started/architecture/?utm_source=chatgpt.com "Architecture"
 [4]: https://cloud.google.com/discover/what-is-kubeflow?utm_source=chatgpt.com "What is Kubeflow and how can it be used?"
 [5]: https://medium.com/%40sumit.kaul.87/introduction-to-kubeflow-mlops-3fbff0eb1ae6?utm_source=chatgpt.com "Introduction to Kubeflow: MLOps"

 [6]: https://github.com/akashdip2001/MLOps/tree/main/01%20Kubeflow "MLOps/01 Kubeflow at main · akashdip2001/MLOps · GitHub"